Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Introduction

 \section{Introduction}

 The rapid development of LegalAI systems—referring to artificial intelligence technologies applied to legal practice and judicial processes—is fundamentally reshaping the legal landscape.
-By automating complex tasks such as legal information extraction~\cite{rabelo2022overview}, intelligent case retrieval~\cite{zeng2005knowledge, zhang2023case}, judgment prediction~\cite{liu2023ml}, and legal question answering~\cite{louis2024interpretable}, LegalAI significantly enhances the efficiency and accessibility of legal services.
-These technologies have demonstrated substantial value in real-world applications, including contract analysis, legal dispute resolution, and regulatory compliance.
-Given these promising developments, recent research has increasingly turned to Large Language Models (LLMs) as a foundation for building a more effective legal assistant.
+By automating complex tasks such as legal information extraction~\cite{rabelo2022overview}, intelligent case retrieval~\cite{zhang2023case}, and judgment prediction~\cite{10.1007/978-981-95-3453-1_23}, LegalAI has significantly improved the efficiency and accessibility of legal services, demonstrating substantial value in real-world applications such as contract analysis, legal dispute resolution, and regulatory compliance.
+Building on these advances, recent research has increasingly explored Large Language Models (LLMs) as a foundation for developing more effective legal assistants.

 Recently, researchers have increasingly adopted Reinforcement Learning (RL) frameworks such as Group Relative Policy Optimization (GRPO), which enables models to learn from feedback and optimize their behavior through trial-and-error.
 Large Reasoning Models (LRMs) like QwQ~\cite{team2025qwq} and DeepSeek-R1~\cite{guo2025deepseek} have demonstrated strong reasoning capabilities across specialized domains including medicine~\cite{sun2025reasonmed}, mathematics~\cite{ahn2024large}, and programming~\cite{el2025competitive}.
-Recent work has extended these ideas to the legal domain by distilling reasoning traces from powerful RL-trained models such as DeepSeek-V3~\cite{liu2024deepseek}, as in LawGPT~\cite{zhou2025lawgpt}.
-However, these methods typically rely on rule-based rewards in Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{mroueh2025reinforcement}, which focus on output correctness while neglecting the quality and depth of the reasoning process itself.
-Therefore, how to effectively optimize Chain-of-Thought (COT) within the RL paradigm remains an open question.
+Recent work has extended these ideas to the legal domain by distilling reasoning traces from powerful RL-trained models such as DeepSeek-V3~\cite{liu2024deepseek}, as in LawGPT.
+These methods typically rely on rule-based rewards in Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{mroueh2025reinforcement}, which primarily verify the correctness of outputs to optimize LRMs.
+However, the absence of more nuanced verifiable reward modeling limits their effectiveness in optimizing legal LLMs, as RLVR often overlooks the quality and depth of the reasoning process.
+Consequently, how to effectively optimize Chain-of-Thought (CoT) within the RL paradigm to achieve more convincing legal reasoning remains an open question.